leowang721/k-react-native-layout/README.md

 ## UI, Ol

-list, but with prefix which supports a set of types, like ul/ol in HTML
+list with prefix, like ul/ol in HTML